NREL/OpenStudio-HPXML/docs/source/workflow_inputs.rst

 Default Panels
 ~~~~~~~~~~~~~~

-If power rating capacities or breaker spaces are not provided, then they are defaulted.
+If power rating or occupied breaker spaces are not provided, then they are defaulted.
-Default values may be based on voltage, system type, and other properties such as number of bedrooms or bathrooms.
+Default values may be based on power rating, voltage, amperage, component type, and other component properties such as number of bedrooms or bathrooms.
 They can also be found at ``HPXMLtoOpenStudio/resources/data/default_panels.csv``.

 .. csv-table::